Stanislau/behavior-tree-for-testing/README.md

 Behavior tree can be used by developers to extract modules from requirements, applying real Behavior Driven Development into a project.

+/*
+* @todo #1 20m/Arch Create a document describing presentation plan and decompose it into steps.
+ * PresentationPlan.md with presentation steps.
+*/

+/*
+* @todo #2 30m/Dev Setup solution with core library, tests and example project.
+*/